5. Aggregate, Merge, and f(x)

 Ideally, you’ll have worked through Module 4.
 Link and Filter.
 If you’re starting here, and you want to follow along, you’ll need to:

-Now drag and drop Episodes.csv onto the graph space.
-Episodes, our new category, contains the titles, descriptions, air dates, episode numbers, season numbers, and viewership for each episode.
-We want to link corresponding lines and episodes.
+The Episodes.csv file contains the titles, descriptions, air dates, episode numbers, seasonnumbers, and viewership for each broadcast episode.
+We can now connect lines of dialog to corresponding episodes.

 We have a little problem, though.
 In Lines, season and episode number are combined into the single string seasonEpisode.
 In Episodes, they occupy separate properties.

-Note the example result automatically calculated under the New Property Name.
+An example result is automatically displayed under the New Property Name.

-Merge combines nodes of a single category or the edges of a single relationship based on a property value.
-Here, we’ve combined all the lines spoken on a single episode into a single node based on seasonEpisode.
+Now let’s simplify the graph using Merge.
+It combines nodes of a single category or the edges of a single relationship based on a property value.

 How To GraphXR: Module 6.
 Shortcut.